sensible-hq/sensible-docs/readme-sync/v0/integrations/SDK quickstarts/quickstart-javascript.md

 This quickstart provides an overview of the Sensible Javascript SDK.
 Use this SDK to:

 - [Extract](doc:quickstart-javascript#extract-document-data): Extract structured data from your custom documents.
 Configure the extractions for a set of similar documents, or *document type*, in the Sensible app or Sensible API, then you run extractions for documents of the type with this SDK.
 - [Classify](doc:quickstart-javascript#classify): Classify documents by the types you define.
-For example, use classification to determine which documents to extract prior to calling a Sensible extraction endpoint, or route each document or to label each document in a system of record.
+For example, use classification to determine which documents to extract prior to calling a Sensible extraction endpoint, or route each document in a system of record.

 ## Install